 Homework: the basics

-Homework can help your child:
+In general, homework can help your child:

-- practise skills learned in class
+- practise and get better at skills she’s learning in class

 - get ready for the next day’s work